JeremyLeyvraz/CleanArchitectureTemplate/README.md

 A pull request can be merged only when the workflow is a success.

 ## ToDo
-- Update readme to explain all layers, the CI, Lint and Detekt
 - Add ui test in CI